 7. Late toxicosis during pregnancy.

-8. Bruises of the lumbar region.
+8. Bruises in the lumbar region.

-9. Acute and chronic kidney disease.
+9. Acute and chronic kidney diseases.

-10. Systemic diseases (diabetes mellitus, vasculitis).
+10. Systemic diseases ( diabetes, vasculitis).

 11. In preparation for kidney surgery.